polirritmico/telescope-lazy-plugins.nvim/README.md

 Lazy-loading Telescope extensions could be a little tricky.
-This approach creates a user auto command that checks when the `telescope.nvim` plugin is loaded and then executes the `load_extension` function (Could be used in any Telescope extensions).
+This approach creates a user auto command that checks when the `telescope.nvim` plugin is loaded and then executes the `load_extension` function (Could be used with any Telescope extension).

 <details>
 <summary> Click to see the configuration example</summary>